SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 DATA(f7) = FILTER #( itab3 WHERE num = 3 ).

 "Using a filter table
 "In the WHERE condition, the columns of source and filter table are compared.
-Those lines in the source table "are used for which at least one line in the filter table meets the condition.
+"Those lines in the source table are used for which at least one line in the filter "table meets the condition.
 EXCEPT and USING KEY are also possible.

 DATA filter_tab1 TYPE SORTED TABLE OF i
       WITH NON-UNIQUE KEY table_line.